 - 1 cup slivered almonds

 - In a large saucepan, combine the brown sugar, milk powder, honey, apple juice concentrate and oil.
 Cook and stir over medium heat until sugar is dissolved; stir in extract.
 In a large bowl, combine the oats, cherries and almonds.
 Drizzle with sugar mixture and mix well.

-- Spread in a thin layer in two 15-in. x 10-in. x 1-in. baking pans coated with cooking spray.
+- Spread in a thin layer in two 15x10x1-in. baking pans coated with cooking spray.
 Bake at 375° for 15-20 minutes or until golden brown, stirring occasionally.
 Cool completely.
 Serve with yogurt if desired.
 Store in an airtight container.
-Yield: 3 quarts.

 Almond flavor is great.

 I've made this 3 or 4 times, & we all LOVE IT!!!
 Excellent recipe!
 We just use it to snack on, but I'm sure it'd be good in milk or yogurt, too..